buoyancy99/diffusion-forcing/README.md

 The robot will send a plan to a specified port via zeromq, upon receiving a planning request.
 Robot code is by request.

 ### Maze2d Planning
+**We are about to release transformer version of maze planning, with much stronger result and faster speed**, so this version will be deprecated soon.

 First, make sure you perform the optinal steps in setup instructions so all planning specific dependencies are installed.
 Then,